GSA/digitalgov.gov/content/news/2016/03/2016-03-09-the-data-briefing-mobile-websites-or-mobile-apps-or-both.md

 slug: the-data-briefing-mobile-websites-or-mobile-apps-or-both
 date: 2016-03-09 10:46:15 -0400
 title: 'The Data Briefing: Mobile Websites or Mobile Apps or Both?'
 summary: 'The increasing sophistication of mobile devices has created many opportunities for developers.
-Thanks to APIs* and open data, developers can build thousands of mobile apps and mobile websites to meet users’ needs.
-This opportunity has created one of the most contentious debates in the mobile development community: mobile apps versus mobile websites?
-There is, yet,'
+This opportunity has created one of the most contentious debates in the mobile development community: mobile apps versus mobile websites?'
 authors:
   - bbrantley
 topics: